compmem/smile/docs/smile_states.rst

 -----

 :py:class:`~smile.video.Image` is a :py:class:`~smile.video.WidgetState` that displays an image on the screen for a *duration*.
 The parameter to interface with its output is called *source*.
-You pass in a string path-name to the image you would like to present onto the screen.
-If you would like to present the image at a different size than the original, you need to also set the *allow_stretch* parameter to True.
-This will stretch the image to the size of the widget without changing the original ratio of width to height.
+A string path-name is passed in to the image desired to be presented onto the screen.
+The *allow_stretch* parameter can be set to True if the original image needs to be presented at a different size.
+The *allow_stretch* parameter will stretch the image to the size of the widget without changing the original ratio of width to height.

-If you would like to make the image stretch to fill the entirety of the widget, you need to set *allow_stretch* to True and *keep_ratio* to False.
+By setting *allow_stretch* to True and *keep_ratio* to False the image will stretch to fill the entirety of the widget.

-Below is an example of an image at the path "test_image.png" to be presented to the center of the screen.
+Below is an example of an image at the path "test_image.png" to be presented to the center of the screen:

 ::